 Business-growing email sequences aren’t born perfect, they evolve and develop over time with testing and constant iteration.

-If you want to have higher engagement rates from your leads, then it’s really worth having a sequence of emails that the recipient will be able to relate to and is appropriate for the thing they are buying.
+If you want to have higher engagement rates from your leads, then it’s really worth having an email sequence that the recipient will be able to relate to and is appropriate for the thing they are buying.
+Making the pitch in your lead nurturing email is also important, there is an intelligent way to sell without selling in your email nurture sequences.

 Don’t rush to get to the CTA (Call To Action) either.
-The CTA can always be there subtly (in the PS area of the email, for example:
+It’s a critical part of the flow for sure, but don’t force a call to action at every opportunity.
+There is a rhythm and dance to create a compelling email nurture sequence, learn the steps.
+The call to action can always be there subtly (in the PS area of the email, for example:

 Did you know there is one thing you MUST include in every email you send?